kirankt/standalone-cinder/README.md

 A fully functioning OCP cluster

 ## As an admin of the OCP cluster, label a node to host Ceph:
-oc label node some-host "controller"="true"
+oc label node some-host "mariadb"="true"

 ## Deploy Ceph
 oc create -f ceph-demo.yml